 To his side Tuffnut and Ruffnut were having a particularly good time thumping each other on their heads with their roasting sticks, which were both black as black could be.
 Snotlout was busy stifling a scream as he held out his bare hand, wrapped up in a chicken that still had patches of feathers on it, over the fire.

-Astrid was leaning casually against the side of the watchtower and was digging out the bone marrow of a deer and eating the cooked blood.
+Astrid leaned casually against the side of the watchtower digging out the bone marrow of a deer and eating the cooked blood.
 Fishlegs, wrapped up in his huge vest, was asking Gobber something which set off the old teacher/blacksmith to a story.

-"It isn't THAT peculiar once you've heard about it forty-four times," growled Hiccup.
-Hiccup was sitting on the very edge near the exit to the watchtower.
-He was sitting next to Fishlegs, who was taking up a great portion of the bench, and he was trying not to fall to the ground.
+"It isn't that peculiar once you've heard about it forty-four times," growled Hiccup.
+He sat on the very edge near the exit to the watchtower.
+He was also sitting next to Fishlegs, who was taking up a great portion of the bench, and he was trying not to fall to the ground.

 He miserably pulled his little vest closer and stared at the fire, a look of annoyance on his face.
-He had been dragged into this little outing by Gobber after work.
-He would have been content to sit in the Great Hall and give Fishlegs his mead that Snotlout wanted them all to drink BUT NOOOOOOO, Gobber INSISTED that they go to the watchtower just like they used to during training.
+He'd been dragged into this little outing by Gobber after work.
+He would've been content to sit in the Great Hall and give Fishlegs his mead that Snotlout wanted them all to drink but NOOOOOOO, Gobber insisted that they go to the watchtower just like they used to during training.

 So he sat there for a bit, grumbling to himself and wishing that he was home in bed instead of sitting with these perfectly cheerful people in the bitter cold eating large and copious amounts of greasy food.

 Fortunately for him, his grumbling was loud.
 From her spot next to Snotlout, Astrid threw her last deer bone into the fire and looked at Hiccup, who had a snarky look on his face.
 He was obviously not enjoying himself.
 Frowning, Astrid hissed in his direction, "Hiccup?"